-Moving on, we identify a second, less-anticipated culprit for the emergence of mistreatment in DSC.
+Moving on, we identify a second, less anticipated, culprit for the emergence of mistreatment in DSC.
 We call it the common scheme problem.
 To understand it, one has to observe that most of the work on cooperative caching has hinged on the fundamental assumption that all nodes in a cooperating group adopt a common scheme.
-We use the word "scheme" to refer to the combination of 1) the employed replacement algorithm, 2) the employed request redirection algorithm, and 3) the employed object admission algorithm.
-Cases 1 and 2 are more or less self-explanatory.
-Case 3 refers to the decision of whether to cache locally an incoming object after a local miss.
-The problem here is that the adoption of a common scheme can be beneficial to some of the nodes of a group but harmful to others, particularly to nodes that have special characteristics that make them "outliers."
-A simple case of an outlier is a node that is situated further away from the center of the group, where most nodes lie.
-Here, distance may have a topological/ affine meaning (for example, number of hops or propagation delay), or it may relate to dynamic performance characteristics (for example, variable throughput or latencies due to load conditions on network links or server nodes).
-Such an outlier node cannot rely on the other nodes for fetching objects at a small access cost and, thus, prefers to keep local copies of all incoming objects.
+We use the word "scheme" to refer to the combination of: (i) the employed replacement algorithm, (ii) the employed request redirection algorithm, and (iii) the employed object admission algorithm.
+Cases (i) and (ii) are more or less self-explanatory.
+Case (iii) refers to the decision of whether to cache locally an incoming object after a local miss.
+The problem here is that the adoption of a common scheme can be beneficial to some of the nodes of a group, but harmful to others, particularly to nodes that have special characteristics that make them "outliers".
+A simple case of an outlier, is a node that is situated further away from the center of the group, where most nodes lie.
+Here distance may have a topological/affine meaning (e.q., number ofhops, or propagation delay), or it may relate to dynamic performance characteristics (e.g., variable throughput or latencies due to load conditions on network links or server nodes).
+Such an outlier node cannot rely on the other nodes for fetching objects at a small access cost, and thus prefers to keep local copies of all incoming objects.
 The rest of the nodes, however, as long as they are close enough to each other, prefer not to cache local copies of incoming objects that already exist elsewhere in the group.
 Since such objects can be fetched from remote nodes at a small access cost, it is better to preserve the local storage for keeping objects that do not exist in the group and, thus, must be fetched from the origin server at a high access cost.
 In this setting, a common scheme is bound to mistreat either the outlier node or the rest of the group.